ChathuraJW/chathurajw.github.io/README.md

 # My_Portfolio
-My portfolio as a simple single page web application.
+My portfolio is a simple single-page web application.